trustification/source-distributed/README.md

 sign and verify source distributed project artifacts.

 The goals is to provide a tools that can be used to add Secure Supply Chain Security (SSCS) artifacts to a project.
+The in-toto steps that are generated are a clone of the project, and running of the projects tests.
+The in-toto layout generated will allow for these steps to be verified.

 For more more background information please see [notes.md](./notes.md) which documents some of issues we ran into while doing our investigations.